fabrice-baray/make-fw/README.md

   - all object files of a given folder: ``make clean``
   - all object files of a given folder recursively: ``make cleanR``
   - clean all: ``make mrproper``
+- json compile database: from a not compiled workspace, ''make compile_commands.json''

 ## Makefile configuration defaults